-This use of probabilistic LP in court rulings is appropriate to capture the deliberative employment, in line with Scanlon's contractualism, where permissibility of actions is addressed through justified but defeasible argumentative considerations.
-By insisting on a probability standard of proof beyond reasonable doubt (cf. [30]) as common agreed ground for the verdict of guilty to be qualified as 'beyond reasonable doubt', argumentation may take place through presentation of diverse strength evidence (via LP updating, to be described below) as a consideration to justify exceptions.
+This use of probabilistic logic programming in court rulings is appropriate to capture the deliberative employment, in line with Scanlon's contractualism, where permissibility of actions is addressed through justified but defeasible argumentative considerations.
+By insisting on a probability standard of proof beyond reasonable doubt (cf. [30]) as common agreed ground for the verdict of guilty to be qualified as 'beyond reasonable doubt', argumentation may take place through presentation of diverse strength evidence (via Logic Programming updating, to be described below) as a consideration to justify exceptions.
 Whether such evidence is accepted as a justification (defeating the formerly presented evidence) depends on its influence on the probability of action and intent, which in turn determines its permissibility and thereby the verdict.
 That is, it all depends on whether this probability is still within the agreed standard of proof beyond reasonable doubt, given that moral permissibility of actions is couched in court terms as verdicts about guilt and non-guilt.

-LP Updating.
-Concomitantly to abduction, an agent may learn new information from the external world or update itself of its own accord in order to pursue present goal.
-It is therefore natural to accommodate LP abduction with updating.
-LP updating facilitates providing justification to an exception wrt. a moral principle.
+Logic Programming Updating Concomitantly to abduction, an agent may learn new information from the external world or update itself of its own accord in order to pursue present goal.
+It is therefore natural to accommodate Logic Programming abduction with updating.
+Logic Programming updating facilitates providing justification to an exception with respect to a moral principle.
 It allows modeling Scanlon's deliberative employing of moral judgment for abducing permissible actions, involving defeasible argumentation and considerations to justify exception.
-Three applications of LP updating are relevant in this respect: (1) In the aforementioned court case: for updating jury's knowledge with new evidence that may defeat former ones; (2) In some trolley problem cases: for updating new information that may support DTE as a principle to justify an exception, rendering a DDE-impermissible action DTEpermissible; (3) In the setting of moral updating (the adoption of new, possibly overriding, moral rules on top of those an agent currently follows): the updating moral rules, which can be enacted internally or externally, may be viewed as an exception to the current ones.
+Three applications of Logic Programming updating are relevant in this respect: (1) In the aforementioned court case: for updating jury's knowledge with new evidence that may defeat former ones; (2) In some trolley problem cases: for updating new information that may support the Doctrine of Triple Effect as a principle to justify an exception, rendering an impermissible action (according to Doctrine of Double Effect) permissible (according to the Doctrine of Triple Effect); (3) In the setting of moral updating (the adoption of new, possibly overriding, moral rules on top of those an agent currently follows): the updating moral rules can be viewed as an exception to the current ones.
 Such updating is necessary when the currently followed moral rules have to be revised, or qualified by overriding exceptions, in the light of situations faced by the agent.